tusharathawale/UCV/README.md

 The [demo video](https://drive.google.com/file/d/1GS0OJW_HQWHP5HyS8xV0cxbDHKK_sRgR/view?usp=sharing) shows how to run the filter through the ParaView plugin.

-### Different approaches to compute critical point
+### Using different approaches to compute critical points

 In the paper, we describes multiple appraoches to compute the critical point, including monte carlo sampling, closed form appraoch based on indepedent uniform distribution, multi-variant gaussian distribution, histogram and kernel density estimation based on Epanechnikov.
  - The `LoadEnsAndProcessByUniform` can load the ensemble data and uses the uniform kernel to compute the critical point (minimal value).
  - The `LoadEnsAndProcessByMC` can load the ensmeble data and uses Monte Carlo Sampling approach to compute the critical point (minimal value).
  - The `LoadEnsAndProcessByMVG` can load the ensmeble data and uses multi-variant gauusian approach to compute the critical point (minimal value).
  - The `LoadWeatherProcessByEpanech` can load the ensmeble data and uses Epanechnikov compute the critical point (minimal value).